Praneeth1981/photo-editor/README.md

 ## Requirements

-To run this code, you need to have PIL installed
+To run this code, you need to have PIL installed.

 Try any one of these commands in the terminal:
 - 'pip install pillow'
 - 'python3 -m pip install --upgrade Pillow'